theav8or/azureossd.github.io/_posts/2020-04-10-Python-AppService-Flask-SQLAlchemy-MSI.md

 conn.close()
 ```

-## For Flask-SQLAlchemy, a configuration file config.py could contain the following settings
+For Flask-SQLAlchemy, a configuration file config.py can contain these  settings

 ```python
 class BaseConfig: